-The Greater Rochester Association of REALTORS® (GRAR) is a 3,000-plus member organization of professionals who are engaged in every aspect of the real estate industry and is governed by a Board of Directors.
-(Association Constitution and Bylaws) Members of GRAR are also members of the New York State Association of REALTORS® (NYSAR), and the National Association of REALTORS® (NAR).
+The Greater Rochester Association of REALTORS® (GRAR) is a 3,000-plus member organization of professionals who are engaged in every aspect of the real estate industry and is governed by a Board of Directors (view Association Bylaws).
+Members of GRAR are also members of the New York State Association of REALTORS® (NYSAR), and the National Association of REALTORS® (NAR).

 Affiliate licensed real estate agents are known as REALTORS®, which is a registered collective membership status that identifies a real estate professional who is a member of the National Association of REALTORS® in good standing and who subscribes to a strict Code of Ethics.